camstuart/tech-spike-serverless/README.md

 The project is a tech-spike to test the following capabilities for a typescript aws lambda function:

-1. [x] Local development with serverless-offline:
+1. [X] Local development with serverless-offline:
-2. [X] SQS invoked lambda function
+1. [X] SQS invoked lambda function
-3. [ ] DynamoDB table creation and seeding from `serverless.yml`
+1. [ ] DynamoDB table creation and seeding from `serverless.yml`
-4. [ ] DynamoDB write record from lambda
+1. [ ] DynamoDB write record from lambda
+1. [X] Ability to run lambda function with in debug mode with ide breakpoints: WebStorm
-5. [ ] Ability to run lambda function with in debug mode with ide breakpoints
+1. [ ] Ability to run lambda function with in debug mode with ide breakpoints: VSCode
-6. [ ] jest 'integration' tests that confirm an SQS event triggers the lambda which in turn writes to a dynamodb table
+1. [ ] jest 'integration' tests that confirm an SQS event triggers the lambda which in turn writes to a dynamodb table

 ## Setup shell notes